opencypher/cypherdb/src/content/docs/extensions/attach/unity.md

 ```

 :::caution[Note]
-Currently, Kuzu only supports scanning from Delta Lake tables registered in the Unity Catalog.
+Currently, CypherDB only supports scanning from Delta Lake tables registered in the Unity Catalog.
 :::

 ### Use a default Unity Catalog name